keep, donate, and discard clothing pile while decluttering

 That's why moving house can sometimes be a relief; you are forced to go through all your possessions with a fine tooth comb and clean up your whole household.
 The golden rule is to keep only the things you love or are helpful and get rid of whatever you no longer need or want.
 But how do you create a more streamlined life?

-Read on for some beneficial tips and processes for how to declutter before moving.
+Read on for some beneficial tips and processes for how to declutter before moving house.

 Decluttering methods you can try